inversion/selective-reading/readme.txt

 * Better error checking
 * Autoformat code
 * Support for WP super cache - does not currently function for unregistered users with this plugin enabled

-NB: Plugin only tested with version > 3.4.
-It quite possibly works with earlier versions.

 == Installation ==
 1. Copy the selective-reading folder to the `/wp-content/plugins/` directory